bennetbt/Sentiment-Analysis-1/README.md

 ***docker compose up --build*** and can access the webpage with the url http://localhost:1172/

+We have added admin module that ask you with username and password and once autheticated, it will log you to the admin module.
+Username and password are hard coded.

+**Username : admin**

+**password: admin**

+**The admin module has following functionalities:**
+The average sentiment score,
+The Number and Percentage of “Positive” Sentiments, The Number and Percentage of “Negative” Sentiments, The Number and Percentage of “Neutral” Sentiments, Deleting a particular sentence,
+Editing the sentiment of a particular sentence (e.g., from negative to positive) in the case that these are perceived to be incorrect.

 ***If you see 'Internal server error' when trying to acccess the webpage, Please execute below commands in your project directory:***

 1. cd db       **//changes directory to db from your project directory//**